ortelius/la-sbom-ledger/README.md

 }
 ```

-The [XRPL implementation of the NTFS](https://xrpl.org/nftoken.html#retrieving-nftoken-data-and-metadata) does not include the metadata on the token; instead, it uses a pointer via the URI to an immutable object that is stored external to the blockchain.
-The recommended NTF metadata storage is on IPFS such as Protocol Labs called nft.storage.
+The [XRPL implementation of the NFTS](https://xrpl.org/nftoken.html#retrieving-nftoken-data-and-metadata) does not include the metadata on the token; instead, it uses a pointer via the URI to an immutable object that is stored external to the blockchain.
+The recommended NFT metadata storage is on IPFS such as Protocol Labs called nft.storage.
 An LA-SBOM version would be represented initially in IPFS as JSON.
 The next iteration of storage would be a GraphDB such as [ArangoDB](https://www.arangodb.com/).
 The GraphDB would enable querying of the NFT metadata while ensuring immutability is maintained.

-To prevent redundancy in the blockchain and NTF metadata, the microservice version would be split into its own NFT and shared by multiple LA SBOM versions.
+To prevent redundancy in the blockchain and NFT metadata, the microservice version would be split into its own NFT and shared by multiple LA SBOM versions.
 So the LA SBOM would reference the microservice version NFT blockchain.

 ### Recorded Transactions